MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-page-weight-optimization.md

 The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
 To install and learn about the Page Diagnostics for SharePoint tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

-When you analyze a SharePoint modern portal page with the Page Diagnostics for SharePoint tool, you can see information about page in the **Page weight under 500KB** result of the _Diagnostic tests_ pane.
+When you analyze a SharePoint site page with the Page Diagnostics for SharePoint tool, you can see information about page in the **Page weight under 500KB** result of the _Diagnostic tests_ pane.
 The result will appear in green if the page weight is under the baseline value, and red if the page weight exceeds the baseline value.
 The baseline value is the same for modern and classic pages.

 Possible results include: